ItsRoy69/BookGive/Steps.md

   -
   > Hold shift and click on "Router compiler", then click on " Router deployer" and right click group nodes
   > Rename the instance to "compile and deploy router"
-- Rename the instance of the store to "config"
+- Rename the store to "config"
 - Connect the "start" to the "read" of config
 - Click on play icon on top of screen
 - As we hover on top of "compile and deploy factory" we see error,  thus double click,